 - Becoming an adult

-The RE curriculum is taught through a variety of activities, including using artefacts, videos, visiting places of worship and reading religious stories and texts.
+The RE curriculum is taught through a variety of activities, including using artifacts, videos, visiting places of worship and reading religious stories and texts.
 The curriculum has been written to develop skills in reading and writing, as well as encourage social skills through working with groups and partners.
-Throughout the school, children are expected to be respectful and considerate of other people’s beliefs, views and opinions.
+Throughout school, children are expected to be respectful and considerate of other people’s beliefs, views, and opinions.
 Where possible, the curriculum links in with history, geography, SEAL and RSE.